 All students, whether living on or off-campus, are required to register their motor vehicles in accordance with College policy.
 Students may park only in areas designated as “student parking.”
 Parking is prohibited on walks, driveways, lawns, unlined spaces on parking lots, and all restricted areas.

 A personal identification card (Dutchman OneCard) with a photograph is issued to all LVC students.
 The card identifies the student as a member of the College community and provides privileged admission to athletic events, the dining hall, library, Lebanon Valley College Sports Center, Rosemary Yuhas Commons, and access to their assigned residential facility.
 The card must be shown if requested by public safety officers or other College personnel.
 Students must show their ID cards to make charges to their student accounts in the College Store; receive College work-aid checks; use the facilities and services of the Bishop Library; borrow equipment in the Mund College Center; enter the dining halls, dances, and LVC Sports Center.

 Used for identification, the ID card should be carried always.
 Failure to show an ID card in response to a request by a College official will result in a judicial/student conduct action.

 Lost or mutilated cards will be replaced at a charge.
 Please protect your card from rubbing against items as that may cause your swipe not to work properly.
-Also, do not punch a hole in your Dutchman OneCard ID or bend your card, as that will immediately disable your proximity chip.
+Also, do not punch a hole in your Dutchman OneCard ID or bend your card and keep it away from magnets as that will immediately disable your proximity chip.
 For assistance with lost or damaged ID cards, contact the IT Solutions Center.
 On withdrawal from the College, the ID card must be returned to the Office of Student Affairs.